 [Section 97VN inserted by No. 20 of 2002 s.
 4.]

 97VO.
-Parties may make corrections
+Parties may correct deficiencies in EEA

 (1) If a notice is given to the parties under section 97VN they may, in accordance with the regulations, lodge a revised EEA with the relevant industrial authority within the time specified in the notice.